cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 * Constant arrays: individual elements of the array are constant.
 Index-based read-only access is provided by the compiler.
 * External arrays: backed by a memory bank or a memory cell.
 Index-based access is provided directly by mlog instructions (`read` and `write`).

-### Array Implementations
+**Array Implementations**

 The basic mechanism for providing index-based access to array elements is known as [`@counter` arrays](https://yrueii.github.io/MlogDocs/#counter-array): a separate branch for accessing each variable is created in mlog, and the array access is implemented by jumping to the desired branch using the element index and `@counter` manipulation.
 To distinguish arrays as a language feature from the `@counter` arrays implementation in mlog, here we call a set of branches implementing an array a `@counter` table.

 A branch in a `@counter` table consists of an access instruction, which ensures reading or writing of the variable corresponding to the array element, and a jump to the place where the program execution should continue.
 This makes internal arrays rather expensive in terms of code size.

 Mindcode supports several implementations of `@counter` tables.
 Some are only available when compiling the code for a specific target.
+This optimization tries to choose the most efficient implementation for the given array type, the way it is used in the program, and the target.

 Individual implementations are described here.

 ### Regular `@counter` tables

 Available for every target.
 Generally, two `@counter` tables are needed: one for reading, one for writing.
 When index-based access is not used to read or write a given array, the corresponding `@counter` table is not created.
 A `@counter` table supporting a regular array may be used by several separate places in the code (similarly to an out-of-line function).

-As two `@counter` tables are needed for an array in the general case, four instructions are required per a single array element just for the `@counter` tables.
+All `@counter` tables take up instruction space proportional to the array size.
+As two regular `@counter` tables are needed for an array in the general case, four instructions are generated per a single array element just for the `@counter` tables.

 When the program needs to read or write an array element at a given index, a call into the `@counter` table is made.
 For this, the address of the branch is computed, and the value of the element variable is either read into a transfer variable or updated from a transfer variable.
 The call sets up several arguments: the index to be accessed, the transfer variable (either as input or as output), the return address as an implicit argument, and, in case of multiplexed arrays, the actual processor being accessed.
 Several instructions are therefore executed to access an array element.

 Constant arrays are also implemented using regular `@counter` tables.
-Here, the `@counter` table provides the (constant) element value directly, and since the array cannot be modified, no `@counter` table for writees is required or generated.
+Here, the `@counter` table provides the (constant) element value directly, and since the array cannot be modified, no `@counter` table for writes is required or generated.

 ### Compact `@counter` tables